There is a video for this list here.

 With the release of Part 3: The Dream Warriors it felt like the series was back on the right track.
 Nancy appears again, the plot is interesting and the special effects were innovative, horrifying and sometimes gut-wrenching (veins being used as puppet strings, anyone?!).

-The film concerns a group of teens who are experiencing sleep trauma because a certain Mr Freddy Krueger is terrorising their dreams.
-Thankfully Nancy Thompson who was in a similar position in the original film is employed at the centre as she has now graduated to become a doctor specialising in sleep disorders.
-Nancy however has a few ideas as to how to try to do battle with Freddy in their dreams though.
+The film concerns a group of teens within a health facility who are experiencing sleep trauma because a certain Mr Freddy Krueger is terrorising their dreams.
+Thankfully Nancy Thompson who was in a similar position in the original film is employed at the facility as she has now graduated to become a doctor specialising in sleep disorders.
+Nancy however has a few ideas as to how they can try to do battle with Freddy in their dreams though.

 Just as we had supervillains with Superman’s powers going up against him in Superman 2, this was a similar idea but translated to the horror genre with ANOES 3.
 Or, at least, that’s what we thought.
 Whilst each of the kids in the facility has their own power or special identity in the dream world, they still pretty much get demolished easily by Freddy.
 But it’s fun to see the patient’s new identities such as Jennifer Rubin’s punk girl resplendent with switchblades, the young geek who has to use a wheelchair in real life being found to be able to walk in his dreams and being a kind of Dungeon Master (this whole film seems to be aimed at Dungeon and Dragon players and anyone else who owns a 20 sided dice) and Joey the mute who finds that he has a voice and uses it to breaks a hall of mirrors in the dream world.